wrighj26/scicomp2_F25_wright/README.md

 ### Week 6

 * Build and train a logistic regression classifier to identify quasars in SDSS observations: [Logistic Regression w SDSS.ipynb](notebooks/Logistic%20Regression%20w%20SDSS.ipynb)
+* Extend our use of logistic regression to handle more than two classes: [Multiclass Classification.ipynb](notebooks/Multiclass%20Classification.ipynb)

 ## Data Provenance